selaias/meteor-accounts-entry-flowrouter/README.md

 # accounts-entry-flowrouter

-**NOTE:** This was initially forked from [https://github.com/Differential/accounts-entry] (https://github.com/Differential/accounts-entry) eliminated coffeescript, simpleForm and t9n (replaced by [anti:i18n] (https://github.com/anticoders/meteor-i18n)).
+**Disclaimer:** This was initially forked from [https://github.com/Differential/accounts-entry] (https://github.com/Differential/accounts-entry) eliminated coffeescript, simpleForm and t9n (replaced by [anti:i18n] (https://github.com/anticoders/meteor-i18n)).

 accounts-entry-flowrouter is a package that relies on Flowrouter and provides an alternative interface to accounts-ui, with whole pages for sign up